meilisearch/meilisearch-js-plugins/README.md

 Note that the attribute has to be added to `attributesToSnippet` in [configuration](#configuration).
 Highlight is applied on snippeted fields.

+Snippet is called `cropping` in MeiliSearch, [more about it here](https://docs.meilisearch.com/reference/features/search_parameters.html#attributes-to-retrieve).
+It is possible to change the size of the snippeting

 ```js
 instantsearch.widgets.configure({
   attributesToSnippet: ['description'],